cheind/torch-spherical-harmonics/README.md

                       # with Ynm at index `n*(n+1) + m`
 ```

 This relies on pre-generated RSH functions, which `torchsh` contains up to degree 8.
-They follow the the naming convention `rsh_cart_{degree}`.
+They all follow the same naming convention `rsh_cart_{degree}`.

 If you do not want to add a new library dependency, you may just as well just include [`torchsh/rsh.py`](./torchsh/rsh.py) in your project, which requires only `torch` to be installed.